apaz-cli/pgen/README.md

 This is the program that generates the tokenizer and parser for the [Daisho](https://github.com/apaz-cli/Daisho) programming language.

-Right now, it's a WIP.
-The project is not usable.
+Given the specification of a grammar, `pgen` generates a very fast tokenizer and parser for that grammar.

 The syntax of pgen is based on the paper ["Parsing Expression Grammars: A Recognition-Based Syntactic Foundation"](https://bford.info/pub/lang/peg.pdf) by [Bryan Ford](https://scholar.google.com/citations?hl=en&user=TwyzQP4AAAAJ).
 This specific parser is inspired by [packcc](https://github.com/arithy/packcc) by [Arihiro Yoshida](https://github.com/arithy).
 You may see many commonalities.
-The difference is that while `packcc` does away with the lexer (tokenizer), `pgen` re-introduces it.
+The main difference is that while `packcc` does away with the lexer (tokenizer), `pgen` re-introduces it.

 The job of a parser is to turn a token stream into an abstract syntax tree.
 However, that's not what most parser-generators provide.
 Instead, what